Large deflection scattering, soft radiation and KMOC formalism

-In-in observables generically depend on semi-inclusive cross sections and hence, as we show below, our final result for soft radiation in the classical limit will be infrared finite as it is determined by a specific semi-inclusive cross section \cite{Weinberg:1965nx}. \end{itemize} We now derive the formula for $S^{\mu}(\omega, \hat{n})$ to leading order in the soft expansion.
-Let ${\cal A}(p_{1}, p_{2} \rightarrow\, R\, \cup X\, \cup Y)$ be the un-stripped amplitude for the two scalar particles, with momenta $p_{1}, p_{2}$ and charges $Q_{1}, Q_{2}$, to scatter into $R$ matter particles, $X$ photons in the bin ${\cal B}$ and $Y$ is a set of photons which do not belong to the bin ${\cal B}$. ${\cal A}$ can then be written as
+In-in observables generically depend on semi-inclusive cross sections and hence, as we show below, our final result for soft radiation in the classical limit will be infrared finite as it is determined by a specific semi-inclusive cross section \cite{Weinberg:1965nx}. \end{itemize}

-where $A_{2 + \vert R \vert + \vert Y \vert}$ is the stripped amplitude for the two charged particles to scatter into $\vert R \vert$ hard particles and $Y$ photons.\footnote{In $D > 4$ dimensions, we can go to subleading order in soft expansion in QED and sub-subleading order in gravity \cite{Laddha:2018rle}, but in $D = 4$ dimensions the infrared divergence of the amplitude renders tree-level soft factorization ambiguous beyond leading order.
-We address this in the discussion around eq.\eqref{414}.} Using the insertion of complete set of states in ${\cal H}_{\textrm{matter}}\, \otimes\, {\cal H}_{\textrm{photon}}$ and splitting the multi-particle photon state in the set where all the photons are in the bin and it's complement, we get the following formula for $S^{\mu}$.

-Eq.(\ref{kmusoftbin}) is the key equation in this section.
-The departure from KMOC formula arises from the fact that in the classical limit, exchange and loop momenta inside ${\cal A}_{2 + \vert R \vert + \vert Y \vert}$ do not scale with $\hbar$.